Superspace formulation of exotic supergravities in six dimensions

 One needs a field in some non-trivial module.
 In addition, it should be subject to some relation involving $\lambda$, so that the cohomology not just becomes the tensor product of the module of the field with the (trivial) cohomology of a scalar field.
 Here, it is helpful to remember that all fields, including ghosts and antifields, will appear as zero-mode cohomology.
 The module of the field itself will coincide with that of the ghosts with highest ghost number.
 In the $(4,0)$ theory, there are $27$ $2$-form tensor fields, whose ghosts for ghosts are in $(000)(0100)$.
 We take a field $\Psi$ in $(000)(0100)$ and also impose $\Psi\approx\Psi+(\lambda\varrho)|_{(000)(0100)}$, for any $\varrho(x,\theta,\lambda)$ in $(010)(1000)$.
 This type of ``shift symmetry'' is described in detail in ref. [\CederwallKarlssonBI].
 In terms of the terminology of ref. [\EagerSaberiWalcher], one would say that $\Psi$ is not a function on the pure spinor space, but belongs to a section of a sheaf over pure spinor space.

 Now, the calculation of the zero-mode cohomology is purely algebraic, and can be performed on a computer.
 The result is displayed in Table \CohomologyTable.
 With a conformal assignment of dimensions, the scalars should have dimension 2, which means that $\Psi$ has dimension 0.
+The superfields at different lower numbers are shifted downward, so that fields in the same row has the same dimension.
+Since $\lambda$ has dimension $-\fr2$, the superfield at ghost number $-2+n$ has dimension $\Fr n2$.
+Black dots in the table denotes the absence of cohomology.

 \Table\CohomologyTable { } {The zero-mode cohomology in $\Psi$.
-The superfields at different ghost numbers are shifted so that fields in the same row has the same dimension.}
+The superfields at different ghost numbers are shifted so that fields in the same row has the same dimension.
+Black dots denote the absence of cohomology.}

 \eject

 Coordinate dependence of the fields in these modules will be related by derivatives in the full cohomology.
 Obviously, fields in different $C_4\approx USp(8)$ R-symmetry modules do not talk to each other in the linear theory.
 From Table \CohomologyTable, we can thus read the sequence of ghosts and fields for each of the fields.
 The action of the BRST operator (the nilpotent arrows in the following sequences) takes us one step to the right and two down.